Ramprasad-Group/polyga/tutorials/basic/predict.md

 critical you do this.

 If you had your own models, you would write the code to import them and make predictions yourself.
+Note, you don't technically need machine learning based models, this is just what I typically use.
-What we'll do next is [go into how we created these fingerprints](fingerprinting.md).
+Next is [go into how we created the fingerprints for the models](fingerprinting.md).